-- Are media outlets excited to try and write about it?
+- Are media outlets excited to sample and write about it?

 - How has the overall branding affected or been an issue with the initial launch?

-Questions like these should be considered within the first 8 – 14 months after a brand launch.
+Questions like these should be considered in the beginning of the branding process and then revisited within the first 8 – 14 months after a brand launch.
 If the answer to one or more of these questions is negative, then it may be time to consider a re-brand of your product.

 Rebranding Your Product